aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `kms_encryption_context` - (Optional, MapString, Available in 1.57.1+) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a cs kubernetes with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 * `os_type` - (Optional, ForceNew, Available in 1.103.2+) The operating system of the nodes that run pods, its valid value is either `Linux` or `Windows`.
 Default to `Linux`.
 * `platform` - (Optional, ForceNew, Available in 1.103.2+) The architecture of the nodes that run pods, its valid value is either `CentOS` or `AliyunLinux`.
 Default to `CentOS`.
-* `node_name_mode` - (Optional, Available in 1.88.0+) Each node name consists of a prefix, an IP substring, and a suffix.
-For example, if the node IP address is 192.168.0.55, the prefix is aliyun.com, IP substring length is 5, and the suffix is test, the node name will be `aliyun.com00055test`.
+* `node_name_mode` - (Optional, Available in 1.88.0+) Each node name consists of a prefix, an IP substring, and a suffix, the input format is `customized,<prefix>,IPSubStringLen,<suffix>`.
+For example "customized,aliyun.com-,5,-test", if the node IP address is 192.168.59.176, the prefix is aliyun.com-, IP substring length is 5, and the suffix is -test, the node name will be aliyun.com-59176-test.
 * `addons` - (Optional, Available in 1.88.0+) The addon you want to install in cluster.

 ##### runtime